u4pak/IoTools/readme.md

 ## Usage

 #### Serialization

-Serialization is super simple here's a showcase of the only code you need.
+Serialization is super simple below is a preview on how to serialize an asset

 ```csharp
   IoPackage Package = (IoPackage)Output.FProvider.LoadPackage("/Game/Athena/Heroes/Meshes/Bodies/CP_028_Athena_Body");